No One Thinks of Greenland

 No One Thinks Of Greenland is a May 2001 novel by John Griesemer, upon which the film Guy X was based.

 Plot summary

 The book is set after the Korean War.
 The novel follows the misadventures of the character Rudy Spruance who has been mistaken for another soldier and inadvertently assigned to Greenland.

+Critical reception

+According to Publishers Weekly, Rudy's struggle in the novel "is a compelling one, as post–Korea and Vietnam revelations make the conspiracies imagined here near-plausible."